 Battersea is having a bit of moment.

-And Brindisa – purveyors of some of the nation’s finest tapas – have buttressed that notion by opening up a venue there.
-It’s set majestically on the banks of the Thames, sitting under the iconic gaze of the power station itself.
-And it’s pretty majestic inside, too, with a devoted cured food counter, for small plated of all manner of Spanish meats, cheeses, and fish, and a terraza-style bar area overlooking the river.
+And Brindisa – already behind some of the finest Spanish restaurants in London – have buttressed that notion by opening up a venue there.
+It’s set majestically on the banks of the Thames, sitting under the iconic gaze of Battersea Power Station itself.
+And it’s pretty majestic inside, too, with a devoted cured food counter, for small plated of all manner of Spanish meats, cheeses, and fish, and an outdoor terraza overlooking the river.
 Alongside the open kitchen you’ll spot Brindisa’s first ‘Home Kitchen’ – sort of like a chef’s table, where they host intimate, experimental supper clubs for just a dozen diners at a time (as well as monthly tastings and cook-offs).

 They’re also slinging G&Ts from a menu of ten varieties (they’re spiced up with everything from grapefruit, to rosemary, to strawberry & black pepper), some Spanish craft beers, and dozens of wines & sherries.

 NOTE: Tapas Brindisa Battersea is open daily.
 You can make a booking right HERE.

 Tapas Brindisa Battersea | 25 Circus Road West, SW11 8EZ

 Love dining by the water?
 Check out London’s loveliest riverside restaurants